 HTTP/1.1 200 OK Content-Type: text/plain X-Rate-Limit-Limit: 100 X-Rate-Limit-Remaining: 99 X-Rate-Limit-Reset: 1403798400 Date: Thu, 26 Jun 2014 15:45:03 GMT Transfer-Encoding: chunked 1 success

-When you exceed the rate limit for a given stream, data.sparkfun.com
+When you exceed the rate limit for a given stream, data.sparkfun.com will return a

 HTTP 429 Too Many Requests response code, along with an error message.